In an effort to treat the whole person, we have several support services that we provide for residents to engage their bodies, minds, and spirits.

 For many who live on the street, knowledge of where to find the next meal is a luxury.
-Many patients arrive at Christ House malnourished; all will need good nutrition to recuperate.
-The three well-balanced meals and available snacks provided at Christ House are a welcome improvement for our patients.
+Many patients arrive at Christ House malnourished; all need good nutrition to recuperate.
+The three well-balanced meals and snacks provided at Christ House are a welcome improvement for our patients.

-The food services staff and many volunteers work together to ensure that Christ House patients receive the nutrition that is vital for their recovery.
+The food services staff and volunteers work together to ensure that Christ House patients receive the proper nutrition that is vital for their recovery.
 We prepare special meals and snacks for patients with diabetes, hypertension, failing kidneys, wired jaws or other dietary needs.
 Meals are served in our common dining room, where patients, staff and volunteers share food and fellowship.